marianzange/iopanic/content/post/deploying_to_ecr_from_travis.md

 ---
-title: "Building and deploying docker images from Travis to ECS"
+title: "Building and deploying docker images from Travis to ECR"
 date: "2016-12-22"
 description: "I used to use Quay as a private registry but found that when heavily relying on AWS just using ECR gets the job done nicely and is a bit cheaper.
 However, AWS doesn’t give you a build environment liek Quay does.
 So you have several options: Setting up your own, pushing images from the developer machine or simply using your already existing CI infrastructure to build and push your images."
 categories: